dorkodu/sage/sage.md

 - **object** (must be represented as a map–a set of key-value pairs.)
 - **list** (must set an item type)

-#### Non-null
+#### Non-Null

-By default, all types in Sage are **nullable**; which means the **null** value is a valid response for all of the above types.
-To declare a type that disallows null, the Sage Non‐null constraint can be used.
+By default, all values in Sage are **nullable**; which means the **null** value is a valid response for all of the above types.
+To declare a type that disallows null, the Sage Non‐Null constraint can be used.
 This constraint wraps an underlying type, and acts identically to that wrapped type, with the exception that **null** is not a valid response for the wrapping type.

 > #### Example
 >